placi0325/spring-and-morty/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-This is a full stack project which has Java Spring Boot as backend, and React for frontend.
+This is a full stack project which has Java Spring Boot as backend, and Angular for frontend.
 There is user handling, adding favorites, and more to come!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>